BradleyC/docs_canopy/white_paper.md

 # Creation
 Just as any interaction in the real world puts something at risk (ie reputation), Canopy requires its members to take a small risk when creating content.

 When adding any content, a member must deposit a stake.
 They may choose any amount above a small minimum; the amount they stake determines the potential rewards they might get returned.
 Vitalik Buterin has called this technique of requiring up front risk in order to post content to the blockchain "Proof of Stake Hash Cache".
+But we just call it "Creation" ;)

 Members own the content they post, and a variety of cryptographic techniques that Canopy uses helps to ensure that member privacy settings are always respected, and that creators receive payment when / if their content is licensed.